ringo-hoshii/nvimfiles/README.md

 # Todo
 - using terminal with Vim motions (doesn't work on phone and won't on pc as well, i'm quite sure. but i need to find a way)
+- vim-fugitive for git (gitgutter is just a gutter, not a complete git "interface" i think)
 - vim-gitgutter plugin